colinzpz/colinzpz.github.io/_pages/cv.md

 Aug 2019 - Data-driven Online Optimization of Parking Location Placement and Truthful Incentivizing Mechanisms, The 3rd ACM Chongqing IntelliSense and Advanced Computing Frontier Seminar, Chongqing University and Southwest University, Chongqing

+Oct 2019 - Data-driven Online Optimization of Parking Placement and Truthful Incentivizing for Electric Bike Sharing, The 4th Youth Forum on Frontiers of Computing, Peking University, Beijing

 Teaching
 ======